 NUA Senior Lecturer Dan Turner’s feature film ‘Learning to Breathe’ has been selected for this year’s Raindance Film Festival in London.
 Dan wrote and directed the film which explores the breakdown of a couple’s relationship when they return to the Island of Tobago where they first fell in love.
-The film has its UK premiere in London on 23 September and you can view the Festival screening times here.
+The film has its UK premiere in London on 23 September.
 Watch the ‘Learning to Breathe’ trailer here.

 Year 2 students Ella Glendining and Florence Watson have received an award at the BFI Future Film Festival for their submission ‘Power to the Mini Beasts’.
 The submission took first place in the Best Original Submission category, beating 1400 entries including international and MA level submissions.
 You can view ‘Power to the Mini Beasts’ here.
 In 2014 Florence was one of 20 students to be awarded a Television Production Bursary by the RTS to help her with her TV studies.
 She used some of the money she received from the scheme to buy a camera which she used to make the winning film.

 NUA has worked with the industry skills body for the Creative Industries, Creative Skillset, and one of the world’s largest visual effects companies, MPC, as well at HitFilm Software to create a free online course called “Visual Effects for Guerrilla Filmmakers”.

 The course started on 8th February 2016 and has already had over 10,000 people enroll.
 It builds on the success of NUA’s recently established BA (Hons) VFX degree course and is designed with low/no budget and so called ‘Guerrilla’ filmmakers in mind.
 The course shows how convincing visual effects can be created without big budgets, with a focus on practical tips and detailed software tutorials.